puibtx/puibtx-s-mechanical-keyboard/README.md

 ** Make sure to have solder paste that is not expired; it will be a nightmare dealing with expired solder paste.
 It was a pain to solder more than 68 switches, SMD diodes, SMD Caps, and LEDs.

-The model of the Arduino NANO knockoff had a USB micro B port, and I wanted to convert it to USB-C; you can just adapt a standard USB 2.0 by soldering the corresponding wires to the same pins.
+The model of the Arduino MICRO knockoff had a USB micro B port, and I wanted to convert it to USB-C; you can just adapt a standard USB 2.0 by soldering the corresponding wires to the same pins.
 ![image](https://github.com/puibtx/puibtx-s-mechanical-keyboard/assets/99428766/3e5bc62a-1bcd-46b9-adfd-7c4d0883dd3c)
 ** Since the USB C device needs to know which is the host and which is a peripheral device to provide power, we need to connect the CC1 and CC2 channels, each with a 5.1k ohm resistor for pulldown.